CAAPIM/Xamarin-MAS-Foundation/Guides/iOS/IOS_GUIDES.md

 There are no SDK methods.
 Simply get your Admin to configure the MAG for Single Sign-On, and enable the feature in your app using the following steps.
 The mobile apps must be using the same MAG. </br>

-1. In Xcode, enable your app by selecting the main project, the main app target, select the Capabilities tab, enable the Key Sharing option.
+1. In Visual Studio, enable your app by selecting the main project, the `Entitlements.plist`, check the Enable Keychain checkbox under Keychain section.
 2. Add two groups:
 - One for your app in the first slot
 - A shared keychain group identifier to enable single sign-on